 Dealing with rebellious teens can be tough.
 Homes with rebellious teens can descend into chaos with lots of yelling, slammed doors, angry retorts to innocent questions, and refusing to do homework.
 Over the years, I have learned the strategies that work versus those that are ineffective.
 Here are the ones I have found to work the best.

 1. Figure Out What Your Are Prepared to Put Up With

 Teenagers will behave in many different ways that will annoy and frustrate parents.

 Examples could be the clothes they wear, the mess in their room, or constantly staying up late.

-Strong reactions to every behaviour that upsets you will set you up as a parent who is impossible to please, and you will feel like you are constantly arguing with your child.
+Strong reactions to every behavior that upsets you will set you up as a parent who is impossible to please, and you will feel like you are constantly arguing with your child.

-Eventually, your continuous nagging will become normal behaviour that is easy to ignore.
+Eventually, your continuous nagging will become normal behavior that is easy to ignore.